xmaptools/XMapTools_Developers/Compilation_2025.md

 - Save the project to update the version and code.

 - Click "Share" > "Standalone Desktop App".
-- Add the Splash Screen and the Icon.
-- Add the Program folder to "Files required for the app to run" (apparently not really useful).
 - Select "Share using a project" in "Manage App Sharing with a MATLAB Project".
 - Edit the name to "XMapTools" and click Ok.